Tess Berry-Hart: Refugee crisis

 In 2016, Berry-Hart produced a gala weekend of new writing to raise funds for the Syrian refugee crisis at the Southwark Playhouse featuring short pieces of refugee-related writing by Timberlake Wertenbaker, Anders Lustgarten, Barney Norris, Mediah Ahmed, as well as a collection of Syrian refugee poetry performed by Denise Gough and Russell Tovey.
 The event was compered by comedians Robin Ince and Adam Riches.

 Berry-Hart is also a founding member of the Citizens of the World Choir for refugees, migrants and friends.

 In 2021, Berry-Hart helped support and evacuate LGBTQ Afghans after the Taliban takeover of Afghanistan, as a volunteer with the Turkey-based NGO Aman Project which supports LGBTQ refugees.

-Personal life

-Berry-Hart identifies as LGBT and is non-binary using they/them pronouns.